Thinkersbluff/Personal-Klipper-files/README.md

 I have a Windows 10 laptop dedicated to my 3D Printer "farm".

 I use Mainsail/Moonraker on the two Pis and a Google Chrome browser on the laptop, to control each of the two printers, through a WAN connection to the applicable Pi.
-Each Pi is configured to retain a unique static IP address.
+Each Pi is configured to use a unique static IP address.
+I also use a Cura plug-in to let me connnect Cura directly to either of the two printers, through Moonraker.

 I have one 7" HDMI Pi display, connected to the Pi controlling the CR6-SE.
 I sometimes use Klipperscreen on that display, if the laptop is not available.
 I also have a mouse and bluetooth keyboard paired with that Pi, to allow me to interact with the Pi OS, though I prefer to use PUtTY as my terminal program.